 One of the reasons acne and breakouts can extend way beyond our teens and into adulthood is due to our lifestyle.
 Lortscher says this plays a huge role and that we should all consider a healthy diet, regular exercise, and sleep to prevent breakouts.
 Oh, and "never smoke."
 Here he outlines a simple four-step skincare regimen to take care of your skin and keep it healthy to reduce the occurrence (and severity) of breakouts.

 "Cleanse gently, with a product that suits your skin.
 For some product recommendations and tips, visit Curology."

 "Exfoliation is an option, not a necessity.
 A BHA (beta-hydroxy acid) and/or an AHA (alpha-hydroxy acid) product may be used one to two times every week, gradually increasing the frequency as tolerated.
 These can help dull, dry, or flaky skin and clogged pores.
 Sensitive-skinned folk should proceed with caution."

 "Keep in mind exfoliation is easy to overdo.
 A shiny but not oily appearance, redness, tightness, and dryness may be signs that you are overdoing it."

-"Hydration is key fo a well-nourished, soft, and glowing skin.
-According to the CDC, if you're doing three things: making water your main choice of drink, drinking water when thirsty, and drinking water with meals, you won't need to worry about dehydration."
+"Hydration is key for well-nourished, soft, and glowing skin.
+If you're doing three things: making water your main choice of drink, drinking water when thirsty, and drinking water with meals, you won't need to worry about dehydration."